 Professional, education-related language should be used (ie. speak well of the student, root decisions in learning).
 The context has been described with enough detail to indicate the learning theory that guides practice.
 Participant profiles (2-3 targeted) include behaviour, social skills, and learning needs Executive Functions, learning theory and application are all included in the case study and the inquiry questions.
-Tier 1 and Tier 2 design considerations have been included/addressed
+Tier 1 and Tier 2 design considerations have been included/addressed as instructional designs (not as student deficits)

-Due Date: October 21, 2021
+Due Date: October 26, 2022

-Assessment Submission: hard copy in person, Google Drive or email
+Learning Task Submission: hard copy in person, Google Classroom, or email.
+Please review the submission and feedback guidelines on page 12 of this syllabus

-Assessment Criteria:

-This assessment is evaluated using a performance rubric that is quite detailed.
-It can be accessed through this link
+Learning Task Criteria: This Learning Task is evaluated using a performance rubric that is quite detailed.
+You can find your feedback and feedforward in the rubrics topic in Google Classroom